 When building Blueprints, understanding tag relationships is crucial to using data effectively.
-There are two main parts to understanding tag relationships: tag hierarchy and connected tags.
-Tag hierarchy guides Blueprints on which set of tags to prioritize when different tag types share the same name, and connected tags define how a tag's contents are organized and filtered.
+Tags relate to one another in two main ways: tag hierarchy and connected tags.
+Tag hierarchy guides Blueprints on which tags to prioritize when different tag types share the same name.
+Connected tags define how a tag's contents are organized and filtered.

 Tag hierarchy